samurkas/Mind-Arena-/README.md

 # Mind-Arena-
- M;nd  Arena  Game – a modern trivia game with category-based, timed questions and a scoreboard, ready for multiplayer support.
+ Mind  Arena  Game – a modern trivia game with category-based, timed questions and a scoreboard, ready for multiplayer support.